 Don’t get me wrong, some of these website graders can help provide you with a better understanding of what to improve, but should not be something you live by and go about designing or upgrading your site or marketing structure on.
 Some ways to help improve your place on the World Wide Web: Look at where and what you want to improve; Track your current stats on the site; Define some search terms you want to add; Work on your page structure and branding of the site.

 True Story: A little over a year ago I built a website for a client.
-The client went from spending $12,000/Year on web, SEO, Pay Per Click, etc. I took their online marketing plan and set them up with a number of different tactics to save them a few bucks; SEO, better design, better page structure, online local profiles, and maps.
-By the next year they saved 50% of what they were spending with other online advertising.
-Their SEO and marketing on search engines was doing amazing in all of the keywords they wanted.
-When I ran a test on some website graders the client scored a 56%.
+The client went from spending $12,000/Year on the web, SEO, Pay Per Click, etc. I took their online marketing plan and set them up with a number of different tactics to save them a few bucks; SEO, better design, better page structure, online local profiles, and maps.
+By the next year, they saved 50% of what they were spending with other online advertising.
+Their SEO and marketing on search engines were doing amazing in all of the keywords they wanted.
+When I ran a test on some website graders the client scored 56%.
 56%?
 With his tracking report he was reaching well over 50% of the hits he was getting with his old plan.
 So does that mean his website is bad?
 Absolutely not.

 I know there are many website grading and website ranking tools out there.
 All of them have a great amount of useful information which helps you in evaluating some information on your website and in some cases even give you a web score, SEO advice and more.
 But all of these are just tools and in no way a solution towards fixing or upgrading anything on your site.
 It has been known and proven that some of these website graders will not tell you some of the most important SEO tactics that will help boost your SEO and visits.

-Here is an interesting paragraph I found online: “So let’s play worst case scenario, someone with a website who just discovered SEO finds a website grader, runs it on their website and gets a “good score”.
+Here is an interesting paragraph I found online: “So let’s play worst-case scenario, someone with a website who just discovered SEO finds a website grader, runs it on their website and gets a “good score”.
 They figure their website is good enough and leaves things alone.
-Chances are that a person won’t have the luxury of defensible traffic that engadget does, and could really use the extra traffic that SEO can bring to the party.”
+Chances are that a person won’t have the luxury of defensible traffic that Engadget does, and could really use the extra traffic that SEO can bring to the party.”

 True Fact: People have gone mad…